rjones18/AWS-App-Runner-Python-Application/README.md

 # AWS-Elasticbeanstalk-Application

-In this project, I created a flask app using Python, HTML, and CSS and deployed the application on to Elastic Beanstalk.
-I also gave the site a custom domain name using Route 53.
+In this project, I created a flask application using Python, HTML, and CSS.
+The application takes the information that a user puts into the field and pushes it to my DynamoDB table in AWS.
+Once the information is stored, I am sent a SNS notification via email that new user signed up.
+The application was deployed on to Elastic Beanstalk and the custom domain was created using Route 53.

 Link to Website: http://rjcloud.reggiestestdomain.com/